Dawn Elder: Dawn Elder World Media, Voices of Afghanistan (2012–2013)

 After her work at Ark 21, Elder founded Dawn Elder World Media & Entertainment Enterprises, an entertainment firm based in California.
 As one of her first projects with the new company, in 2012 she worked with Phil Ramone, Don Was, and Sam Nappi to organize the One World Concert.
 The event was opened by the Dalai Lama in the Carrier Dome, and had around 27,000 attendees.
 Elder wrote one of the main songs, "A New Day on the Horizon," which was introduced by Whoopi Goldberg and performed by TEAL-ONE 97, a band of young Middle Eastern artists.
-She also coordinated the performance of Afghani artist Ustad Farida Mahwash at the event, which was seen by 44 million viewers.
+She also coordinated the performance of Afghan artist Ustad Farida Mahwash at the event, which was seen by 44 million viewers.
 She was a co-producer for the 2012 compilation album Desert Sunsets: World Fusion Rhythm & Grooves.
 In 2013 Elder adapted the lyrics for the Arabic version of "White Rabbit" on the American Hustle Soundtrack, bringing in then-unknown vocalist Mayssa Karaa to sing the main line.
 Song producer Mark Batson has suggested using non-English lyrics, and the film's music supervisor contacted Elder.
 The album went on to be nominated for a Grammy Award for best compilation soundtrack.